Malware, Ransomware, and Viruses vs Your IBM i Server

 If your first thought is when you get a virus that you would roll to a backup machine, maybe do a disaster rollover, just remember that once the object hits this IFS here, it has already been replicated to the IFS on that backup server.

 How do we fix this?
 Let’s find out exactly how this can be done.
 I’d like to introduce the native scan engine for IBM i.
-It’s called Stand Guard.
+It’s called Powertech Antivirus for IBM i.
 It plugs into the OS, which means we get several significant advantages over trying to do a scan from a remote server through a file share.

 First of all, we’re able to do live scanning.
 Thanks to the integration with the operating system and the foundation that was built by IBM, we can scan an object before it is actually opened, which means it is preventing that infected object from delivering its payload.